netduma/knowledge-base/content/frequently-asked-questions/legacyfaqs/howtoaddyourgamingpctothedumaosgeofilter.md

 ---
-title: How to add your Gaming PC to the DumaOS Geo-filter
+title: DumaOS 3 - How to add your Gaming PC to the DumaOS Geo-filter
 ---

 This is a specific guide on how to add your Gaming PC to